jleahred/jle_cpp_tk/src/core/core.md

   On x86, it stops the program without exception or any warning.

-  To avoid this "undefined behaviour" with bad result, you can use
+  To avoid this "undefined behavior" with bad result, you can use

   JLE_HANDLE_INTDIV0 macros.
 See the example.